IgniteUI/indigo-design-docfx/en/codegen/layout-codegen.md

 ## Layouts

 Sketch arranges artboards of projects through absolute positioning, using properties such as Top, Left, Width and Height.
 Often these designs have to represent fluid and responsive applications.
 Most web applications built from such designs use modern paradigms such as flex and grid display containers.
-The job of the Code generation is to get as close as possible to the application, a developer would build from a given design.
+The job of the Code generation is to get as close as possible to the application, a developer will build from a given design.
 This requires the Code generation to go through a set of heuristics and based on them to produce fluid design from the absolute/static one that was created in Sketch.

 Code generation reads Sketch files and uses the layout properties defined by native Sketch schema.
 Please be aware, if a 3rd party Sketch plugin is used to create and maintain the Sketch drawing layout, they typically have their own set of properties that code generation is not aware of and will not use when creating the HTML and CSS.
 Code generation respects and uses Sketch groups when creating the layout.
 Code generation renders HTML CSS that uses [Flexbox](https://css-tricks.com/snippets/css/a-guide-to-flexbox/).
 Flexbox lays out elements in either a column or row.
 Sketch container elements such as a group or an artboard are rendered as divs with flex CSS applied to them.

 ### How it works
 Main idea of building responsive layout is to combine the components into groups.
 This creates a structure, thats expected from the developer.
-From Code generation point of view,and because of the Flexbox, these groups should be rows or columns.
-And after the layout is created, the components can end up into an hierarchy of rows and columns depending on their positions and Sketch groups.
+From Code generation point of view,and because of the Flexbox, these groups can contain either rows or columns.
+After the layout is created components are placed in a hierarchy of rows and columns depending on their positions relative to other components and their respective Sketch groups.

 In short, the algorithm starts by creating a row for the first component and stores in it the components, considered to be part of that row (laying on the same X axis as the row).
 Once it exhausts the components in the artboard and creates all the rows for them, it uses the same principle, but for columns.
 For each of these rows creates columns, the components become part of the same column if they are are on the same Y axis.
 It repeats rows and columns until there is no need to create more groups.